cdelmonte-zg/springboot-microservices-playground/README.md

 ## Before you start

-a) Be sure to have the java 10 JDK installed on your local machine, for ex. executing:
+a) Be sure to have a java 10 JDK installed on your local machine, for ex. executing:
 ```
 java --version
 ```